 Timucuans also hunted game, including deer, alligator, bear, turkey, and possibly eastern bison.
 They would migrate to the cooler seashores during the hot summers, where they would fish and collect oysters and shellfish.
 The evidence of their culture still exists in the many shell middens, essentially Indian trash piles, still found in Florida’s coastal areas.

 The Spanish sent several expeditions through the Central Florida area during the first half of the 16th century, primarily looking for gold and other exploitable natural resources.
 Most of their impact fell on the Timucua.
 Juan Ponce de Leon landed near present St. Augustine in 1513, claiming Eastern North America for the Spanish crown and giving it the name La Florida.
 Later, in 1528, the Panfilo de Narvaez expedition landed at Tampa Bay and explored the western fringes of the Timucua territory.
 In 1539, Hernando de Soto led more than 500 men in a devastating entrada through central and north Florida.
-His army seized food, took women for consorts and forced men to serve as guides and bearers.
+His army seized food, took women for consorts, and forced men to serve as guides and bearers.
 The army fought two battles with the Timucua, killing hundreds.
 De Soto also released hogs into the forests to breed a food supply for later expeditions; these preyed on traditional Timucuan food sources and were in turn hunted by them, further changing their habitat and lifestyle.

 Spanish explorers were shocked at the size of the Timucua, well built and standing four to six inches or more above them.
 Perhaps adding to their perceived height was that Timucuan men would wear their hair in a bun on top of their heads.
 All were heavily tattooed, and such tattoos were gained by deeds, usually in hunting or war.
 These elaborate decorations were created by poking holes in the skin and rubbing ashes into the holes.
 The Timucua were dark-skinned with black hair.
 They wore minimal clothing woven from moss or crafted from various animal skins.